Best New Hampshire Dog-Friendly Beaches and Parks

 Green Road, Kingston

 This is a fenced-in, off-leash park where you and your dog are encouraged to engage with the community around you, and participate in education, training and recreational activities.
 There is a membership fee to be a part of this park, but dues go toward keeping the space maintained.
+Check out their new summer guidelines and policies here.

 Derry Dog Park